cbuescher/elasticsearch/README.md

 #### Add an annotation

 To add an annotation, use the admin tool.
-First find the correct race timestamp by issuing `night-rally-admin list races --environment=nightly`.
+First find the correct race timestamp by issuing `esrally list races --configuration-name=nightly`.
 You will need to specify it as `--race-timestamp`.
 Below are examples for common cases:

-* Add an annotation for all charts for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --message="Just a test annotation"`
+* Add an annotation for all charts for a specific nightly benchmark race: `esrally add annotation --configuration-name=nightly --race-timestamp=20170502T220213Z --message="Just a test annotation"`
-* Add an annotation for all charts of one track for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --track=geonames --message="Just a test annotation for geonames"`
+* Add an annotation for all charts of one track for a specific nightly benchmark race: `esrally add annotation --configuration-name=nightly --race-timestamp=20170502T220213Z --track=geonames --message="Just a test annotation for geonames"`
-* Add an annotation for a specific chart type of one track for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --track=geonames --chart-type=io --message="Just a test annotation"`
+* Add an annotation for a specific chart type of one track for a specific nightly benchmark race: `esrally add annotation --configuration-name=nightly --race-timestamp=20170502T220213Z --track=geonames --chart-type=io --message="Just a test annotation"`
-* Add an annotation for a specific chart name for a specific nightly benchmark race: `night-rally-admin add annotation --environment=nightly --race-timestamp=20170502T220213Z --chart-name=nightly-basic-geonames-add-defaults-country_agg_uncached-latency --message="Just a test annotation"`
+* Add an annotation for a specific chart name for a specific nightly benchmark race: `esrally add annotation --configuration-name=nightly --race-timestamp=20170502T220213Z --chart-name=nightly-basic-geonames-add-defaults-country_agg_uncached-latency --message="Just a test annotation"`

-For more details, please issue `night-rally-admin add annotation --help`.
+For more details, please issue `esrally add annotation --help`.

-**Note:** The admin tool also supports a dry-run mode for all commands that would change the data store.
+**Note:** The annotations subcommands also supports a dry-run mode for all commands that would change the data store.
 Just append `--dry-run`.

 **Note:** The new annotation will show up immediately.